 When summer comes each year, thousands of kids across the Greater Pittsburgh Area are left without consistent access to healthy meals.
 Our 8-10 week program feeds food insecure children after school has let out and there is no longer the offering of a lunch meal to the kids every day.
-The Kids Meal Network offers a hot meal and a snack to the young community three to five times a week, typically on Mondays, Wednesdays, and Fridays.
-However, the serving schedule may vary depending on the site, responding to the specific needs of its location.
+The Kids Meal Network offers a hot meal and a snack to the young community one to five times a week -the serving schedule may vary depending on the site, responding to the specific needs of its location.

 Each summer, 100+ volunteers came together to serve hot meals at locations across Western Pennsylvania.
 Locations are chosen based upon the number of children who are eligible for free and reduced meals during the school year.
-This program operates as part of the Summer Food Service Program.
-Meals are warm and nutritious and each site offers enrichment activities such as crafts and games.
+This program operates as part of the Summer Food Service Program, all volunteers and staff must have up-to-date clearances, and training is provided on Food Safety as well as how to administer the program.
+Meals are appealing and nutritious and each site offers enrichment activities such as crafts and games.
 The majority of our locations are local churches.

 Looking for ways to host a summer food site for kids in your neighborhood?